Experiencing sleep deprivation in menopause? You’re not alone!

 Besides all these physical changes, lifestyle is a top reason for sleep deprivation.
 The kind of food we eat, lack of exercise and stress can all affect our body.

-Our fast-paced world and the pressures of life makes us skip sleep.
+Our fast-paced world and the pressures of life make us skip sleep.
 Our minds are overactive!
 Many can’t keep their hands off their gadgets.
 So many are glued to the TV because they might miss their favorite TV show.
 All these negatively stimulate our minds.

 Midlife is also a demanding transition for most of us.
-We balance career, raise children, serve as homemakers and care for our aging parents.
+We balance careers, raise children, serve as homemakers and care for our aging parents.

 All these feed our stress and anxiety.